dataleonlabs/yap/docs/guide.md

 The build is minified and the filenames include the hashes.<br>

-Your API is available on a cloud function provider.
+Your API is available on the platforms of cloud function providers (AWS, GCP, and Azure).

 ## Documentation